 In May 2014, we initiated a Phase Ib clinical trial of ME-344 in combination with topotecan (trade name Hycamtin®) in patients with solid tumors.
 The Phase Ib study is evaluating the safety and tolerability of intravenous ME-344 in combination with topotecan, a chemotherapy approved by the FDA for the treatment of small cell lung, ovarian and cervical cancers.
-In October 2014, the first patient was dosed in the cohort-expansion stage of the study.
-The cohort expansion commenced after confirming that the maximum tolerated dose of ME-344 in combination with topotecan is 10 mg/kg, the same dose defined for single-agent use.
-We are currently enrolling an additional 40 patients into two cohorts, locally advanced or metastatic small cell lung cancer and ovarian cancer, at nine sites in the U.S. and U.K. We expect to present data from the ovarian cancer cohort at a scientific meeting during the fourth quarter of calendar year 2015.
+In October 2014, the first patient was dosed in the cohort-expansion stage of the study after confirming that the maximum tolerated dose of ME-344 in combination with topotecan is 10 mg/kg, the same dose defined for single-agent use.
+The cohort-expansion stage enrolled patients into two cohorts, locally advanced or metastatic small cell lung cancer and ovarian cancer, at nine sites in the U.S. and U.K. The Phase Ib study enrolled a total of 13 small cell lung cancer patients and 28 ovarian cancer patients.
+We will continue to follow these patients for response and survival.

-In May 2015, we announced new pre-clinical data showing mitochondria-specific effects of ME-344 in cancer cells, including significantly enhanced anti-tumor activity when combined with a tyrosine-kinase inhibitor (TKI).
-In addition, a recently published study found ME-344 to be a potent inhibitor of mitochondrial oxidative phosphorylation (OXPHOS) complex I, a direct molecular target.
+In May 2015, we announced new pre-clinical data from a collaboration with the Spanish National Cancer Research Centre in Madrid showing mitochondria-specific effects of ME-344 in cancer cells, including substantially enhanced anti-tumor activity when combined with a vascular endothelial growth factor ("VEGF") inhibitor.
+These new data showing anti-cancer effects when combining ME-344 with a VEGF inhibitor to diminish both mitochondrial and glycolytic metabolism will help to inform our next clinical study of ME-344.